Fairhope Dentist Teeth Whitening

 Why Does Teeth Whitening Cause Increased Tooth Sensitivity?

-If you know you already suffer from sensitive teeth, use a good restorative toothpaste to improve the structure of your teeth and reduce sensitivity before beginning an at home whitening treatment.
+If you know you already suffer from sensitive teeth, use good restorative toothpaste to improve the structure of your teeth and reduce sensitivity before beginning an at-home whitening treatment.
 Consider using a whitening gel with a reduced concentration of peroxide to try to avoid the sensitivity side effect altogether, but be aware this will require more sessions to whiten your teeth.

 Why Does Teeth Whitening Cause Gum Irritation?

-The trays that are used with whitening gels can irritate gums all by themselves, as the over the counter versions are not individually fitted.
+The trays that are used with whitening gels can irritate gums all by themselves, as over-the-counter infections are not individually fitted.
 The tray can rub up against the gums, irritating the sensitive tissue.
 Limiting the amount of time you wear the tray can reduce this annoyance, but it will take more sessions to whiten your teeth to your desired shade.